mzahana/indoor-nav-at-risclab/image_live_stream_from_odroid_to_matlab.md

 If all goes well, you are ready to receive live stream of images from ODROID.
 * Look at the `testScript.m` file to see how you can use the *ImgStream* class to establish the connection, and receive image data.

+### On Windows
+* Make sure that you install OpenCV 2.4.13 on your Windows.
+Follow [this video](https://www.youtube.com/watch?v=tHX3MLzwF6Q)
+* Make sure that your MATLAB is associated with compiler
+* In MATLAB, run the setup.m file.

+If all goes well, you are ready to receive image stream.
+Look at the test script to get familiar on how to use the ImgStream Class.